August 8, 2016Doug Hadden

 Improved “Value for Money”

 In addition to reducing procurement costs, e-GP systems can improve government value for money.
 “Value for money is the differential between the total benefit derived from a good or a service against its total cost, when assessed over the period the goods or services are to be utilised.”

 Value for money (VfM) is achieved through balancing economy, efficiency and effectiveness measures.
 Whole life costs, risk mitigation, quality and cost are considered in VfM procurement.
 These measures are described to bidders with formulas used to calculate VfM.
 Although these improvements are hard to measure, there are cases that show improvements of up to 38%7 in value for money.

-VfM particularly important in the case of pubic investments like infrastructure that have a positive impact on growth.
+VfM particularly important in the case of public investments like infrastructure that have a positive impact on growth.
 “Comparing the value of public capital (input) and measures of infrastructure coverage and quality (output) across countries reveals average inefficiencies in public investment processes of around 30 percent.
 The economic dividends from closing this efficiency gap are substantial: the most efficient public investors get twice the growth “bang” for their public investment “buck” than the least efficient.”